 On top of those ingredients, you can pretty much add any vegetable you want to use.
 I’ve added bell peppers to this version, and their sweetness works wonderfully with all of the other flavors.

 For a DIY twist, you can try making this curry recipe with my homemade coconut milk!

-- 1 4-ounce can massaman curry paste (I use Maesri)
+- 1 (4 ounce) can massaman curry paste (I like the brand Maesri)

 - 5 boneless skinless chicken thighs or breasts, trimmed of fat and cut into large cubes

 - 1 medium yellow onion, chopped

 - 1 medium yellow bell pepper, chopped

 - 1/4 - 1/2 cup toasted unsalted peanuts, chopped or whole (for garnish)